Welcome to Cora · $15 off your first month · use CORA15 at checkout

 Cora Health vs Ro: the short answer

 Cora Health and Ro (Ro Body) are both US telehealth platforms that connect patients with licensed providers for GLP-1 weight loss treatment.
 The most practically important difference is total monthly cost structure.
 Cora Health charges a single all-inclusive monthly price — $120/month on the 6-month Essential Plan for compounded semaglutide — that covers provider consultation, medication from VialsRx, shipping, and ongoing monitoring.
-Ro uses a two-part structure: a Ro Body Membership ($45 first month, $145/month thereafter) plus separate medication costs ($149–$499/month depending on the medication).
+Ro uses a two-part structure: a Ro Body Membership ($39 first month, $149/month thereafter) plus separate medication costs ($149–$499/month depending on the medication).
 For a patient on compounded semaglutide through Ro, the effective total is roughly $294/month after the first month — about 145% more than Cora’s all-inclusive $120.
 Ro’s advantages are broader medication access (brand-name Wegovy injection and pill, Zepbound via LillyDirect, Ozempic with insurance) and nationwide availability across all 50 states.
 Cora Health’s advantages are lower total monthly cost on compounded treatment, publicly named 503A pharmacy partner, and LegitScript certification.

 Quick comparison at a glance

-All numbers reflect publicly stated pricing as of April 2026.
+All numbers reflect publicly stated pricing as of May 2026.
 Ro totals include the required Ro Body Membership.
 Individual experiences vary.

 DimensionCora HealthRo